dusty-nv/jetson-inference/docs/pytorch-collect-detection.md

 When the `Dataset Type` drop-down is in Detection mode, the tool creates datasets in [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/) format (which is supported during training).

 > **note:** if you want to label a set of images that you already have (as opposed to capturing them from camera), try using a tool like [LabelImg](https://github.com/tzutalin/labelImg) that also saves in Pascal VOC format.
-If you need to label a video, dump the video frames to images first.
+If you need to label a video file, dump the video frames to images first.

 ## Creating the Label File